 Stay tuned to find out what we’ve got in store for phase two as we continue to dedicate ourselves to mental well-being.

-Saleema Bhaidani is Director of Pharmacy Innovation & Professional Affairs at Whole Health Pharmacy Partners
+Saleema Bhaidani is an international pharmacy consultant and former Director of Pharmacy Innovation & Professional Affairs at Whole Health Pharmacy Partners